 Originally, brake pads were made of asbestos, an effective but highly toxic heat-absorbing material.

 Organic brake pads are made of a mixture of common materials like rubber, carbon, glass/fiberglass and others, secured together by resin.
 These brake pads are suitable for everyday driving of non-performance vehicles and don’t produce much heat with stopping.
-These pads are often known as Non-Asbestos Organic (NAO).
+These brake pads are often known as Non-Asbestos Organic (NAO).

 Semi-metallic (or often referred to as just “metallic”) brake pads contain between 30-70% metals, like copper, iron, steel or other composites and often a graphite lubricant and other durable filler material to complete manufacturing.
 Semi-metallic brake pads can serve a variety of functions from every day driving to track performance.

-Ceramic brake pads, while quieter, are also able to handle extremely high temperatures with quick recovery, causing less damage to the rotors.
+Ceramic brake pads, while quieter, are also able to handle extremely high temperatures with quick recovery, causing less damage to the brake rotors.
 As they wear, ceramic brake pads create a finer dust than semi-metallic brake pads, leaving less debris on the vehicle’s wheels.
-Ceramic brake pads typically last longer than semi-metallic brake pads, and through their lifespan, provide better noise control and less wear-and-tear to rotors, without sacrificing braking performance.
-When deciding ceramic versus semi-metallic brake pads, bear in mind that not all vehicle makes and models are compatible with ceramic brake pads, so research is advised.
+Ceramic brake pads typically last longer than semi-metallic brake pads, and through their lifespan, provide better noise control and less wear-and-tear to brake rotors, without sacrificing braking performance.
+When deciding on ceramic brake pads versus semi-metallic brake pads, bear in mind that not all vehicle makes and models are compatible with ceramic brake pads, so research is advised.